Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 ‘It would be wise not to make the utterance a basis for reconstructing the inner feelings which Jesus experienced on the cross.
 The question “Why?” was asked, but remained unanswered…If it is a hard saying for the reader of the Gospels, it was hardest of all for our Lord himself.
 The assurances on which men and women of God in Old Testament times rested in faith were not for him.
 “Many are the afflictions of the righteous, but the Lord delivers him out of them all,” said a psalmist (Ps 34:19 RSV), but for Jesus no deliverance appeared.’
 (Hard Sayings of the Bible)

-It seems to me that this interpretation, while rightly emphasising the humanity of our Lord, neglects other elements.
+It seems to me that this interpretation is incomplete: while rightly emphasising the humanity of our Lord, neglects other elements.

 Bavinck insists: